OpenEvalProject/evals/manuscripts/elife-65545/v2/manuscript.md

 **Figure 5.:** The average acceptor sensitization FRET efficiency of cells co-transfected with mCer-SERCA2a and either (A) YFP-PLN or (B) YFP-DWORF.
 FRET efficiency was measured at high and low calcium concentrations to assess the relative affinity of phospholamban (PLN) and DWORF for the calcium-free and calcium-bound conformations of SERCA.
 (C) Hyperbolic fits to data provide quantification of the apparent dissociation constant (KD) of the SERCA-PLN or SERCA-DWORF regulatory complexes.
 Ca decreases the apparent affinity of PLN for SERCA, yet it increases the affinity of DWORF for SERCA.

-## Structure of DWORF
+### Structure of DWORF

 To gain molecular insight into the activation behavior described above, we generated two molecular models of DWORF, one as a continuous α-helix and another as an N-terminal α-helix (residues 1–13), a flexible linker (residues 14–16; centered around Pro15), and a C-terminal α-helix (residues 17–35).
 The models were embedded in a lipid bilayer and equilibrated using MD simulations for 4 µs (Figure 6).
 Both starting models quickly converged on a bent helix or helix-linker-helix structure, though the overall structure was dynamic in the simulations and varied somewhat depending on the starting model.
 A similar behavior has been observed with SLN (Aguayo-Ortiz et al., 2020).
 The MD simulations support the helix-linker-helix model, with a bent or unwound region centered on Pro15, as the more stable and probable structure of DWORF (Figure 2B).
 This model was maintained over 4 µs of MD simulations.
 To further rationalize this model, we carried out predictions of the secondary structure (Buchan and Jones, 2019; Deléage, 2017; Drozdetskiy et al., 2015; Torrisi et al., 2019) and the transmembrane region (Buchan and Jones, 2019; Tusnády and Simon, 2001; Krogh et al., 2001; Rost and Liu, 2003), as well as hydrophobic moment analysis of the DWORF peptide using only the amino acid sequence (Figure 1).
 The secondary structure predictions suggested that residues 9–35 are likely to be found as an α-helix, and prediction of the transmembrane domain suggested that residues 10–33 reside in the membrane.

 ![Figure 6.](https://cdn.elifesciences.org/articles/65545/elife-65545-fig6-v2.jpg)

-**Figure 6.:** A) and as a helix-linker-helix (B).Shown are snapshots during the simulations (0, 1, 2, 3, and 4 µs), as well as the RMSD (nm), kink angle, per-residue secondary structure (coil in dark gray and helix in light gray), and tilt angles of the transmembrane helix domain (TMD) and the amphipathic helix (AH).
+**Figure 6.:** Shown are snapshots during the simulations (0, 1, 2, 3, and 4 µs), as well as the RMSD (nm), kink angle, per-residue secondary structure (coil in dark gray and helix in light gray), and tilt angles of the transmembrane helix domain (TMD) and the amphipathic helix (AH).
 Notice that both simulations support a helix-linker-helix structure of DWORF.
 The MD simulation in (B) indicates that the helix-linker-helix structure is maintained, though it is dynamic during the time course of the simulation.

 To evaluate the N-terminal juxtamembrane helix in the helix-linker-helix model of DWORF and the potential ‘helix breaker’ property of Pro15, we carried out hydrophobic moment analysis of the DWORF amino acid sequence (Figures 1 and 7).
 Hydrophobic moment analysis revealed an amphipathic helix comprising residues 1–13, which is remarkably like the N-terminus of PLN.
 However, DWORF has a shorter sequence following the proline residue (Pro21 in PLN and Pro15 in DWORF), which includes only the transmembrane domain.
 PLN has a polar helical region (residues Gln22 to Asn30) that follows the proline residue and precedes the transmembrane domain (residues 31–51), and this feature is absent in DWORF.
 The presence of the amphipathic helix allows hydrophobic residues to be located on one side of the helix and hydrophilic residues on the other.
 In the molecular model, the hydrophobic residues are oriented towards the lipid bilayer, while the hydrophilic residues are exposed to the aqueous solvent.
 As a result, DWORF modulates the local lipid bilayer (Figure 7B).
 The amphipathic juxtamembrane region is also observed in PLN (PDB code 2KYV; Verardi et al., 2011) and the amyloid precursor protein (PDB code 2LLM; Nadezhdin et al., 2011).
 Thus, the formation of this juxtamembrane helix suggests that DWORF may mimic some of the structural features of PLN.